biohazard999/Xenial.Framework/docs/guide/model-builders.md

 Because we use imperative code instead of pure attributes we can apply attributes even to code, which is in a different assembly (we may not have code access to).
 It's of course possible to use every language feature C# provides to increase maintainability (string interpolation, etc).

+Our final code looks like this:

+<<< @/guide/samples/DemoTaskModelBuilderInlineSummary.cs

+<<< @/guide/samples/DemoTaskModelBuilderInlineSummaryBuilder.cs

 ### Naming conventions

 The naming convention tries to be self explanatory.